MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

     - **Views**: The list of views of the target entity that is to be rendered.
 You can select multiple views to display records in the list.
 The view selected first will be the default view.

-    - **Enable create new record**: Allows a user to create a record.
+    - **Create new record**: Allows a user to create a record.
 Select a webpage that contains a form to create a new record.

-    - **Enable view details**: Allows a user to view details.
+    - **View details**: Allows a user to view details.
 Select a webpage that contains a form to display details.

-    - **Enable edit record**: Allows a user to edit a record.
+    - **Edit record**: Allows a user to edit a record.
 Select a webpage that contains a form to edit the record.

-    - **Enable delete record**: Allows a user to delete a record.
+    - **Delete record**: Allows a user to delete a record.

     - **Empty list message**: Message to be displayed when there are no records to be displayed.